Podcast 60: the lowdown on B2B messaging workshops

 For competitor research, we’ll analyse competitors’ websites to help us collectively determine any differentiators and USPs we can use during the workshop.

 For customer research, we’ll ask you to set up short interviews with three or four of your business’s current customers.
-We’ll talk to those customers about why they chose you, their experience working with you or your product, and where they think your strengths and weaknesses lie – this can be a valuable feedback exercise.
+We’ll talk to those customers about why they chose you, their experience working with you or your product, and where they think your strengths and weaknesses lie.

 We’ll present our findings from both of these exercises during the workshop.

-Regarding the workshop itself, our view is that you’re not creating messages in a vacuum; you want to create a set of messages that resonate with your target audience.
+Our view is that you’re not creating messages in a vacuum; you want messages that resonate with your target audience.

-Throughout all of these discussions, we’ll capture everyone’s comments, ready for us to turn into a first draft of your messaging framework.
+Throughout these discussions, we’ll capture everyone’s comments to inform the first draft of your messaging framework.

 This is the output of the workshop: a document that sets out your key messages for your brand or specific products or services.